I saved a life the other day.

 So I explained how I had rescued a bee from drowning in the pool, at risk of being stung.

 That silly creature did not even realise it couldn’t swim so dive-bombed into the pool like it was the most natural thing for a bee to do.

 Bees are funny that way.
 They can’t fly (aerodynamically it is considered impossible) and yet they do.

 Of course, once wet, my little guy couldn’t get out again though it tried to attach itself to the side of the pool and climb out.

 I couldn’t bear the thought of watching it struggle until its strength was gone so I found a leaf and used it to lift the tiny creature out of the water to the safety of the ground.

-What makes saving the life of a bee so insignificant?
+What makes saving the lives of bees so insignificant?